 Enhanced threat detection and greater attention bias to threatening stimuli have been shown to mediate the relationships between abusive and threatening early life experiences and psychopathology transdiagnostically (Pollak et al., 2000; Shackman et al., 2007; Weissman et al., 2019).
 Children exposed to trauma demonstrate reduced fear extinction and have a lower skin conductance response to stimuli paired with aversive stimuli vs unpaired stimuli during conditioning compared to children who have not been exposed to trauma, mediating trauma’s impact on externalizing psychopathology (McLaughlin et al., 2016).
 Underlying the impacts of adversity on cognitive and emotional functioning are potentially altered developmental trajectories measured by acceleration or deceleration of pubertal timing in response to adverse experiences.
 Threatening experiences early in life have been shown to accelerate pubertal timing, exacerbating externalizing symptoms in adolescent girls (Colich et al., 2020).

 The cited findings about cognitive, affective, and developmental mechanisms spanning the domains of emotion regulation, social information processing, fear learning, executive functioning, and biological aging are supported by neuroimaging data.
 A review of 109 imaging studies found divergent associations of threat and deprivation with structural and functional neurodevelopmental outcomes in children (McLaughlin, Weissman, et al., 2019).
-Exposure to threat, but not deprivation, predicts reduced amygdala and hippocampal volume, as well as elevated activation in the amygdala to negatively-valenced stimuli (Brooks et al., 2014; Hanson et al., 2015; McLaughlin et al., 2016; David G. Weissman et al., 2020).
-These findings comport with threat having been found to enhance threat detection, attention bias to threat, and to sharpen emotional reactivity.
-Experiences of deprivation, but not threat, are associated with the volume and function of frontoparietal cortical regions, suggesting deprivation’s likely effects on executive functioning (Mueller et al., 2010).
-Findings about the relationships between early life adversity and striatal reward circuits are less clear but suggest that deprivation and threat may impact reward sensitivity in divergent ways (Dennison et al., 2016; Mehta et al., 2010).
+Exposure to threat, but not deprivation, is associated with reduced amygdala and hippocampal volume, as well as elevated activation in the amygdala to negatively-valenced stimuli (Brooks et al., 2014; Hanson et al., 2015; McLaughlin et al., 2016; David G. Weissman et al., 2020).
+These findings comport with threat having been found to enhance threat detection, attention bias to threat, and emotional reactivity.
+Experiences of deprivation, but not threat, are associated with the structure of frontoparietal cortical regions, in line with deprivation’s associations with executive functioning (Mueller et al., 2010).
+Findings about the relationships between early life adversity and striatal reward circuits are less clear but suggest that deprivation and threat may each influence reward sensitivity, although potentially in divergent ways (Dennison et al., 2016; Mehta et al., 2010).

 In summary, there is a complex and growing literature investigating mechanisms linking dimensions of adversity to psychopathology.
 We propose a rigorous analysis to synthesize this literature using penalized regression techniques to empirically identify intermediate phenotypes with the strongest indirect pathways linking threat and deprivation to adolescent psychopathology.
 The novelty of this analysis is in the availability of detailed threat and deprivation accounts, a comprehensive assessment of cognitive, affective, and developmental phenotypes that have been proposed as precursors to psychiatric disorders, and an assessment of adolescent internalizing and externalizing psychopathology.
 We hypothesize that threat and deprivation have at least partially distinct mechanisms of impact with respect to adolescent psychopathology.
-Learning about such mechanisms can help epidemiologic efforts to measure early signs of psychiatric dysregulation on a broader scale and inform strategies to prevent onset of psychiatric disorders.

 Methods